 Paul Cale is the CEO of Kinetic Fighting Pty Ltd (KEF)

-Paul currently oversees the delivery of Individual Skills Enhancement Training (ISET) for the the Australian Defence Force (ADF).
-Regardless the client Paul is driven by the company mantra ‘excellence over everything’ resulting in uncompromising standards of training and quality of content.
+Paul Cale currently oversees the delivery of Individual Skills Enhancement Training (ISET) for the Australian Defence Force (ADF).
+Regardless of who his client is, Paul is driven by the company mantra ‘excellence over everything’, resulting in uncompromising standards of training and quality of content.

-Paul Cale Co-founded the Australian Institute of Sport (AIS) Combat Centre and currently maintains a position on the leadership team as a Specialist Consultant.
-Paul has been involved in combat sports and martial arts since the beginning of the eighties and holds a total of eight black belts in Brazilian Jiu Jitsu, Kudo Daido Juku, Kyokushin Karate, Yoshinkan, Tomiki and Gyokushin Ryu Aikido as well as the Olympic combat sports of Judo and Tae Kwon do.
-Paul is the first Australian to earn a Kudo black belt and heads the International Kudo Federation Australia (IKFA).
+Paul has been involved in combat sports and martial arts since the early 1980s and holds black- belt ranks in eight different systems.
+These include Brazilian jiu-jitsu (BJJ), Kudo Daido Juku, Kyokushin karate and three aikido styles (Yoshinkan, Tomiki and Gyokushin Ryu), as well as the Olympic combat sports of judo and taekwondo.
+Paul was the first Australian to earn a Kudo black belt and heads the International Kudo Federation Australia (IKFA) as Branch Chief.

-Paul Cale draws on his experience and that of his specialist staff to insure Kinetic Fighting maintains its world leading position as the benchmark of close combat and self-defence skills and training.
+Paul draws on his experience and that of his specialist staff to ensure Kinetic Fighting maintains its position as a world leader in close combat and self-defence training.